bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 This is the reason we must expand to all 6 cities.
 More cities → Higher `this.productionMult` → Higher raw production → More produced materials/products → Higher profit per city → Higher total profit.

-Expanding to 6 cities means `this.productionMult` is multiplied by 6, and we have 6 cities, so you can think that production capability of division is multiplied by 36.
-This is not exactly true because there are more things that affect raw production value of each city, but x36 can be seen as a rough estimate of benefit, especially in early rounds.
+Expanding to 6 cities means `this.productionMult` is multiplied by 6, and we have 6 cities, so effectively production is multiplied by 36.
+This is not exactly true because there are more things that affect the raw production value of each city, but x36 can be seen as a rough estimate of benefit, especially in early rounds.
 In those rounds, division production multiplier is the most important thing.

 ## Optimizer